 Ignoring debt will see things escalate in terms of the amount of money you owe.
 Late payment charges and more interest will be applied.

-Dealing with debt head on, while may be scary at first, will be a sure fire way to make sure it goes away properly.
+While dealing with debt head-on may be scary at first, it is a surefire way to ensure it goes away properly.

 3. Use a quick fix

-Anyone promising that they can write off all your debt in a matter of minutes or you can use loop holes to get out of debt is not giving you all the truths.
+Anyone promising that they can write off all your debt in a matter of minutes or that you can use IVA loopholes to get out of debt is not telling the whole truth.

-In truth, the money you owe will need to be paid back, it will take a lot of time, and there isn’t a way to magic it all away.
+In truth, you will need to pay back the money you owe.
+It will take a lot of time, and there isn’t a way to magically erase it all.

 4. Get in more debt to pay off your old debt

-If you have debt that you have not managed properly then the likelihood is that you can’t take our new credit.
+If you have debt that you have not managed properly, you can’t likely take our new credit.

 Unless you have a good hold of your debts, this is not a good option to look at.